Decode noir

 decoding rhythmic lineage

 Just as the rhythm of the drum and the dance are one, body and mind are one.
-The rhythm is a language, vocabulary encoded in body and mind.
-The knowledge is a continuum, riding the waves of space-time to return in new and exciting forms.
+The rhythm is encoded in body and mind.
+Rhythm is a continuum of knowledge, riding the waves of space-time to return in new and exciting forms.
+It is encoded in muscle memory – the embodied knowledge you need to belong.

-This code is muscle memory – how you learn to drive a car, play an instrument, braid hair, sing or rhyme.
-It takes longer to learn but is harder to lose.
-This knowledge is intertwined with emotions because they live in the body.
+Ritual is repetition, it is a practice – just as you learn to drive a car, play an instrument, braid hair, or sing.
+Long to learn, hard to lose, rhythm codes express emotions because they live in the body and in ritual.

-The knowledge has survived European invasions, colonialism, enslavement and centuries of abuse.
+The circle of cipher has survived European invasions, colonialism, enslavement and centuries of abuse.
 When they burned your village, killed your parents, sold your children, stole and abused your body, this knowledge stayed with you.

-Centuries of innovation in dance and music, producing countless styles in a recognisable lineage, may be the greatest cultural achievement of the African diaspora.
+Centuries of innovation in dance and music, producing countless codes in a recognisable lineage, may be the greatest cultural achievement of the African diaspora.

 Many thanks to the culture-bearers featured here, for sharing their stories and embodied knowledge with us.